Skip to Main Content

 Grievance

-The Grievance Committee is the Grand Jury for ethics complaints, arbitration requests, and SentriLock violations.
+The Grievance Committee is the Grand Jury for ethics complaints, arbitration requests and SentriLock violations.
 The committee reviews filed documents and determines whether to forward cases to the Professional Standards Committee for hearings.

 Membership

 Members are appointed for three-year terms and should have a deep understanding of and commitment to the Code of Ethics (COE).
-Members attend 2-hour monthly meetings.
+Members attend two-hour monthly meetings.
 “Homework” between meetings includes reading and analyzing cases filed and attending the professional standards training seminar in January.

-2023 focus
+2025 focus

 • Grow the number of trained ombuds people and increase the utilization of ombuds services to promote dispute resolution between parties.